wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 # Implications of a breach

-Consider that your organization is breached right now – chances are pretty good that it actually is while you are reading this.
+Consider that your organization is breached right now – chances are fairly good that it actually compromised while you are reading this.

 Many breaches stay entirely unnoticed.
 An employee might click a phishing email and their computer is compromised or their password stolen.
-There is a wide range of attacks an adversary might perform, including data theft, leverage compromised resources for their own gain, sit and wait, disrupt or destroy the data or service offerings.
+There is a wide range of attacks an adversary might perform, including data theft, leverage compromised resources for their own gain, sit and wait, disrupt, or destroy the data or service offerings.

 ## What is the core business of your organization?

 A good way to analyze business risks and put them in a security context is to ask the business owners what the most existential risks to the core of their business are.

-The business owners see risks from different perspectives and good cyber security engineers highlight and put security threats into an understandable business context.
+The business owners see risks from different perspectives and good security engineers highlight and put security threats into an understandable business context.

-A business owner doesn't understand the meaning or risk of a legacy server not being patched.
-In discussions with stakeholders one might hear that a system is **legacy** to downplay a risk.
+A business owner does not understand the meaning or risk of a legacy server not being patched.
+In discussions with stakeholders, one might hear that a system is **legacy** to downplay a risk.
 There are no legacy systems, if a system is in use and processes data or is connected to other infrastructure it is not legacy.

 ![/blog/images/2021/ransomware.jpg](/blog/images/2021/ransomware.jpg)

-Ransomware has become very common over the last several years.
-The outbreak of [WannaCry Ransomware](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) was a great reminder how vulnerable the ecosystem and organizations are.
+Ransomware has become quite common over the last several years.
+Colonial Pipelines for instance, or take the outbreak [WannaCry Ransomware](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) was a great reminder how vulnerable the ecosystem and organizations are.

 WannaCry leveraged an already patched vulnerability to compromise hosts and encrypt data to hold for ransomware, it spread to infect other reachable hosts which caused a networking effect.
-Thousands of organizations were impacted, and for many it had drastic impact on their day to day operations.
+Thousands of organizations were impacted, and for many it had drastic impact on their day-to-day operations.

 The National Health Service Hospitals in the England and Scotland had computers infected, other impact organization included Renault, Nissan and countless others.

-Overall it has been reported that at least 200.000 computer systems were compromised across pretty much every country on earth.
+Overall, it has been reported that at least 200.000 computer systems were compromised across pretty much every country on earth.

 The WannaCry ransomware (or the recent [Exchange Server vulnerabilities](https://www.fireeye.com/blog/threat-research/2021/03/detection-response-to-exploitation-of-microsoft-exchange-zero-day-vulnerabilities.html)) show that organizations do not patch their (internal) infrastructure fast enough, and as a result many were breached and could not operate for days.
 And they ended up in news reports damaging the corporate image and trust.

-Recenly more even more ransomware attacks have made the news, such as [Colonial Pipeline Attack](https://en.wikipedia.org/wiki/Colonial_Pipeline_cyber_attack) and other similar attacks.
+More even more ransomware attacks have made the news, such as [Colonial Pipeline Attack](https://en.wikipedia.org/wiki/Colonial_Pipeline_cyber_attack) and other similar attacks.
+Information about attacks can be read daily in the news for quite a while.

-A simple vulnerability, like an unpatched machine or a weak password can lead to drastic implications for the overall business.
+A preventable vulnerability, like an unpatched machine or a weak password can lead to drastic implications for the overall business.

 # Automated malware can hit your organization at any time

 The idea of malware spreading automatically is well-known and the industry has seen successful large-scale malware like this before.

 For instance, the [SQL Slammer Worm](https://en.wikipedia.org/wiki/SQL_Slammer) comes to mind which caused major service disruption across the entire Internet when it started spreading end of January 2003.
 It infected tens of thousands of machines within minutes.

 **It is worth highlighting that the worst case was by far not reached or attempted so far.**

-Technically an adversary can create malware that fully automates compromising, post exploitation credential discovery to pivot from one target destination to another automatically.
+Technically an adversary can create malware is fully automated and autonomous.
+Compromising, credential discovery and pivot from one target destination to another entirely automatically.

-Imagine malware that infects your computer, automatically reads all the passwords and cookies stored on your machine and then automatically uses these passwords to navigate to other systems, including your social media account, your online backups, your bank account and so forth.
+Imagine malware that infects your computer.
+Afterwards it automatically reads all passwords and cookies stored on your machine and uses these passwords to navigate to other systems, including social media accounts, your online backups, your bank account and so forth.

+Certain threat actors are also becoming more courageous.
+Rather than performing targeted attacks they compromise as many targets as possible via automation or supply chain attacks.
+Becoming collateral damage is quite likely these days for an organization.

-The implications and damage to individuals and the industry would be disastrous.
-Luckily WannaCry did not attempt such an attack and let’s hope something like this won’t happen anytime soon.
+The implications and damage to individuals and the industry is already quite disastrous and further malware automation will make this worse.
+Luckily WannaCry and more recent malware have not attempted fully automated and autonomous attacks and let’s hope something like this won’t happen anytime soon.

 **Hoping that this won’t happen is probably not the best strategy though.**